hyperledger/bevel/examples/identity-app/README.md

 - Run Ansible [playbook](./configuration/deploy-identity-app.yaml) with command: `ansible-playbook -e "ansible_python_interpreter=/usr/local/bin/python3" -i ./blockchain-automation-framework/platforms/shared/inventory/ansible_provisoners ./blockchain-automation-framework/examples/identity-app/configuration/deploy-identity-app.yaml -e "@./blockchain-automation-framework/build/network.yaml"`

 ### Step 6
-Agents for University Faber and Student Alice have no Ansible roles created yet.
-These agents have to be run manualy:
+Agents for Faber University and Student Alice don't have Ansible roles created yet.
+These agents have to be run manually:
 - Be sure that you are in Docker container (BAF), if not, then enter via command: `docker exec -it <docker_container_name_or_id> bash`
 - Create environment variable for kubernetes config: `export KUBECONFIG=/home/blockchain-automation-framework/build/config`
 - Fill all variables in `value.yaml` file in helm [chart of faber](./charts/faber)